Identification, Images, & Information

 The larvae are white, slender, legless, with a black head and smooth semi-transparent skin revealing digestive tract contents.

-Identification of adults at the species level is difficult, based primarily upon males which must be cleared with NaOH or KOH and mounted on slides, a somewhat delicate procedure.
-Type material must be seen to insure accuracy of determinations.
+Identification of adults at the species level is based primarily upon males which must be cleared with NaOH or KOH and mounted on slides.
+There is currently (2014) no way for a non-expert to identify most specimens even to genus.

 Range